 SouthWind specializes in original paintings, photography and sculpture by artists with roots in Kansas and the Midwest.
-Over the past 23 years, we have assembled an impressive group of regional and internationally recognized artists.
+For over two decades, we have assembled an impressive group of regional and internationally recognized artists.

 The gallery’s interior features soaring vaulted ceilings on two levels for viewing works of art, and the professional staff encourage browsing, questions and conversation about our art and artists.